centminmod/ols1clk/README.md

 Forked branch has following changes for CentOS 6 or CentOS 7 only ported from my [Centmin Mod LEMP Project](https://centminmod.com):

-* switches from system `mysql-server` package to MariaDB official YUM repo based MariaDB 10.2
+* uses default MariaDB 10.3 installed by Centmin Mod already so skips MySQL server install
 * revise the mysql root user password setup (set /root/.my.cnf as well) and remove testing the mysql root user password
-* installs by default CSF Firewall and auto detects if system supports IPSET and installs & configures CSF for IPSET support
+* if detected CSF doesn't exit, installs by default CSF Firewall and auto detects if system supports IPSET and installs & configures CSF for IPSET support
 * revised the selection of default LSAPI PHP YUM packages installed.
+* changes default HTTP listen port to 8080 and default HTTPS listen port to 8443 unless you specify `--listenport` and `--ssllistenport` flags.

 Install